 So, why was Columbus taken out of the equation?
 We're finally starting to face the darkest parts of our country's history.

 Though you may have grown up with the idea that Christopher Columbus was a hero, he was actually a ruthless colonizer who committed murder and enslaved thousands of people.
 According to Ohio State University, he made his was to what is now considered the U.S. years after Native Americans did, despite his title as the country's "founder."

-Upon arrival, the Italian explorer was met by thousands of Native Americans, whom he ended up enslaving, raping, and kidnapping.
+Upon arrival, the Italian explorer was met by thousands of Native Americans, many of whom he ended up enslaving, raping, and kidnapping.

 Columbus and his men overworked the Native Americans they enslaved, and they enforced brutal punishments.
 They also introduced Native Americans to a wide range of diseases, which ultimately killed them in large numbers.

-In the end, Columbus left his mark on the U.S., as an evil colonizer.
-Our country is now built on colonization and slavery, which is why Columbus Day was "rebranded" to Indigenous Peoples' Day, to honor those who actually founded our country, but were sadly abused and killed.
+In the end, Columbus left his mark on the U.S. as an evil colonizer.
+Our country is now built on colonization and slavery, which is why Columbus Day was "rebranded" to Indigenous Peoples' Day, to honor those who actually founded our country, but were sadly — and unjustly — abused and killed.

 Here's how you can show your support for Indigenous People, on Indigenous Peoples' Day:

-To this day, Indigenous People are subjected to redlining, racism, and oftentimes, they are the first to face the effects of climate change.
+To this day, Indigenous peoples are subjected to redlining, racism, and oftentimes, they are the first to face the effects of climate change.

 Indigenous Environmental Network is an organization that protects native land, and builds sustainable communities.
 Likewise, Honor the Earth also supports Native environmental organizations across the U.S. — both gladly accept monetary donations.